 The Tariffville disaster, a train wreck near Hartford, prompted the first-ever emergency telephone call when a doctor summoned help from a local drugstore.

 The disaster made big news, providing sensational photographs of the twisted wreck and thrilling stories of heroic rescuers.
 It killed more than a dozen passengers and made the telephone famous.
-It would also contribute to the bankruptcy of the Connecticut Western Railroad two years later.
+It also contributed to the bankruptcy of the Connecticut Western Railroad two years later.

 The Tariffville Disaster

 Shortly before 10 pm on the cold night of Jan.
 15, 1878, a train carrying eight cars of sleepy passengers and two locomotives left Union Station in Hartford.
 Many of the passengers had attended a religious revival held by famed evangelist Dwight L. Moody in Hartford.
-They were returning to their homes in Bloomfield, Simsbury, and to towns in New York state.
+They were returning to their homes in Bloomfield, Simsbury and towns in New York state.

 When the train made its first stop, some young men hopped on between the cars and hung on for a free ride.

 A half mile past the Tariffville station in Simsbury, the first locomotive passed over the wooden bridge that spanned the Farmington River.
-As it approached the western abutment, the span collapsed, sending the two engines, the baggage car and three passenger coaches 10 feet into the river.
+As the train approached the western abutment, the span collapsed, sending the two engines, the baggage car and three passenger coaches 10 feet into the river.